Giving Your Future

 In Florida, theft crimes are divided into two broad categories: petit theft and grand theft.
 The difference comes down to the value of the stolen property.
 Petit theft is considered a misdemeanor rather than a felony, making it a less severe offense.
 However, a petit theft charge can still lead to fines, probation or jail time, and a criminal record, which can impact future employment and other aspects of life.

-There are two degrees of petit theft under Florida law:
+There are two degrees of petit theft under Florida law, and the degree of the charge depends on the exact value of the stolen goods:

 Common Defenses Against Petit Theft Charges